madetech/redcross-family-tracing/README.md

     CYPRESS_COMMAND_DELAY=1000 npm run test:cypress:open

+## Formatting the code

+To apply our standard rules across the codebase run...

+    npm run lint:fix

 ## Continuous integration/deployment pipeline

 The app uses GitHub Actions to build/test all commits to master and deploys them to Heroku at https://redcross-family-tracing.herokuapp.com/ if the tests are successful.